Arksine/moonraker/docs/dev_changelog.md

 - Fix bug in CORS where DELETE requests raised an exception
 - Disable the server when running Klippy in batch mode
 - The the `/printer/cancel`, `/printer/pause` and `/printer/resume` gcodes
-  are now registed by the pause_resume module.
+  are now registered by the pause_resume module.
 This results in the following
   changes:
   - The `cancel_gcode`, `pause_gcode`, and `resume_gcode` options have
     been removed from the [web_server] section.